Kosovo during World War II: Persecution of Serbs and Montenegrins

+Fate of Kosovo

 During the New Year's Eve between 1943 and 1944, Albanian and Yugoslav partisans gathered at the town of Bujan, near Kukës in northern Albania, where they held a conference in which they discussed the fate of Kosovo after the war.
 Both Albanian and Yugoslav communists signed the agreement, according to which Kosovo would have the right to democratically decide whether it wants to remain in Albania or become part of Serbia.
 This was seen as the marxist solution for Kosovo.
 The agreement was not respected by Yugoslavia, since Tito knew that Serbia would not accept it.
 Some Albanians, especially in the region in and around Drenica in central Kosovo revolted against the Yugoslav communists for not respecting the agreement.
 In response, the Yugoslavs called the rebels Nazi and Fascist collaborators and responded with violence.
 The Albanian Kosovar military leader Shaban Polluzha, who first fought with Yugoslav partisans but then refused to collaborate further, was attacked and killed.
 Between 400 and 2,000 Kosovar Albanian recruits of the Yugoslav Army were shot in Bar.

 After the surrender of the Kingdom of Italy in September 1943, the German forces took over direct control of the region.
 In September 1944 the Soviet Union declared war on Bulgaria and occupied part of the country.
 A coup d'état on 9 September led to Bulgaria joining the Soviets.
 As result in the early October three Bulgarian armies, consisting of around 340,000-man, together with the Red Army entered occupied Yugoslavia and moved from Sofia to Niš, Skopje and Pristina to blocking the German forces withdrawing from Greece.
 The Bulgarians operated in conjunction with the Yugoslav and Albanian communist partisans.
-Kosovo was liberated by the end of November.
+Kosovo was occupied by the end of November.

 It became a province of Serbia within the Democratic Federal Yugoslavia.
 The Kosovo Albanians, who had been promised self-determination if they joined the partisans, rebelled and martial law was declared.
 It took about six months for the area to be pacified after some 20,000 Albanians under Shaban Polluza resisted integration of Kosovo within Yugoslavia.